lorin/booknotes/How-To-Read-A-Book.md

    Determine which of his problems the author has solved, and which he has not;
    and as the latter decide which the author knew he had failed to solve.
    (p135)
+9. You must be able to say, with reasonable certainty, "I understand," before you can say any one of the following things: "I agree," or "I disagree," or "I suspend judgment" (pp142-143).

 Rules summarized on p95, p120, p135.